CrunchyData/postgres-operator/docs/content/guides/extension-management.md

 ### `pgnodemx` Configuration

-To enable the `pdnodemx` extension, we need to set certain configurations.
+To enable the `pgnodemx` extension, we need to set certain configurations.
 Luckily, this can all be done directly through the spec:

 ```yaml